Updated 20.4.2021

 Sony introduced the Video8 format in 1985.
 Video8 was the first 8mm tape format introduced by Sony.
 It was later to be followed with the Hi8 and Digital8 formats.

-Prior to Sony introducing the Video8 format, there was already an 8mm video format introduced by Kodak.
+Before Sony introduced the Video8 format, there was already an 8mm video format introduced by Kodak.

 With its release, home video went from film to electronic for the first time.